Fred Thomson: Death

 In early December 1928, Thomson stepped on a nail while working in his stables.
 Contracting tetanus, which his doctors initially misdiagnosed, he died in Los Angeles on Christmas Day 1928.
 He was survived by his widow, screenwriter Frances Marion, and their children Richard Thomson (adopted) and Frederick C. Thomson.

 Thomson was interred in Forest Lawn Memorial Park in Glendale, California (Whispering Pines, L-163 section).
 Pallbearers at his funeral included Harold Lloyd, Charles Farrell, Douglas Fairbanks, and George W. Hill.
 Honorary pallbearers included Buster Keaton and movie mogul Joseph M. Schenck.

 Silver King

-Silver King was a white Palomino horse seventeen hands high.
+Silver King was a Palomino horse seventeen hands high.
 Al Rogell, who directed Thomson's first seven Western films, told about Silver King:

 He did all of the work...everything in the early pictures—the mouth work, the jumps, the chases, the falls, quick stops—and could untie knots, lift bars, etc. He could wink one eye, nod his head yes or no, push a person with his head.
 Thomson trained him to do certain things and expected him to perform them.

 After Thomson's death, Silver King appeared in a series of three-reel Westerns from Imperial Studios, starring Wally Wales.